Name Change for

 You should notify your wing officer or personal officer.
 You may need to pay for the Deed Poll from your private funds or prison earnings.

-3. People on Probation or License
+3. People on Probation or Licence

-If you are serving the remainder of your sentence in the community, your license conditions almost certainly include a requirement to "be of good behavior" and keep your Probation Officer informed of your circumstances.
+If you are serving the remainder of your sentence in the community, your Licence conditions almost certainly include a requirement to "be of good behavior" and keep your Probation Officer informed of your circumstances.

 You must consult your Probation Officer before executing a Deed Poll.
 Changing your name without their knowledge could be interpreted as a failure to be transparent, potentially leading to a recall to prison.